Woman buying pot from NYC deli maced, dragged by hair, kicked in head by cashier who mistook her for trans

 “But part of me still blames myself,” she said.

-Workers at the store told The News they remembered the incident but referred all questions to a manager, who ignored requests for comment.
+Workers at the store told the Daily News they remembered the incident but referred all questions to a manager, who ignored requests for comment.

 Adams turned to her pillars of strength, her mother and grandmother, before deciding to file a suit.